warpedpuppy/fullstack_event_planner/README.md

     1. run  "yarn".

     1. when that is done, run an "yarn run dev".

+1. Make the tables in the database
+    1. using the files in backend/migrations, run "yarn run migrate" to create the tables.

 1. frontend:
     1. open a new terminal window